NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 Note that if the delegation is outsourcing to a single operator represented in a single IDELEG RR, it is RECOMMENDED to refer to the name of the operator's IDELEG RRset with a CNAME on the delegation point instead of a IDELEG RR in AliasMode {{Section 10.2 of !RFC9460}}.

+For reasons that will be explained in {{unsigned-support}}, operators SHOULD include the following in zones that include IDELEG records: `*._deleg  86400  IN  IDELEG 0 .`

 ## Examples

 ### One name server within the subzone